shinmai/dirtystache/README.md

 ?>
 ```

 This code fetches all three models and binds their data to the global data hierarchy under the corresponding object.
-Notice that we have created a public function `init` which is automatically run by DustPress and therefore the submodels will be included.
+Notice that we have created a public function `init` which is automatically run by dirtystache and therefore the submodels will be included.
 No `init` block will be created in the data tree since we do not return anything in our function.

 Submodel bindings can be run anywhere in the model for example inside an `if` statement.
 Submodels work recursively, hence submodels can bind more submodels.